gayatrikharche/CIFAR10-Benchmarking/README.md

-# CIFAR-10 Benchmarking: Data Access Methods
+# CIFAR-10 Benchmarking: Data Access Methods on OSG(Open Sciemce Grid)

 This document describes three methods for benchmarking CIFAR-10 dataset training using PyTorch.
 Each method involves different strategies for data access and management, leveraging HTCondor for job submission and resource management.